How Does Glyphosate Herbicide Cause Cancer?

-Will the Johnson Verdict Ban Roundup in California?
+Will the Verdicts Help Ban Roundup in California?

 Only a governmental entity can ban a chemical.
 The purpose of the Johnson case and others like it is to hold Monsanto accountable for failing to warn that Roundup can cause cancer and to compensate individuals for the damages (cancer) caused by Roundup use.

 California’s EPA, known as The Office of Environmental Health Hazard Assessment (OEHHA), added glyphosate, the active ingredient in Monsanto’s Roundup weed killer, to the state’s Proposition 65 list of chemicals known to cause cancer on July 2, 2017.
 Within about a year of OEHHA’s decision, a warning label would normally be added to the Roundup label, however Monsanto sued OEHHA to stop this from happening.
 In June 2020 the judge overseeing the case decided in favor of Monsanto and said that it would violate the company’s right to free speech if they were required to include a cancer warning on its Roundup products.

 While an outright ban is not likely in the short term, some communities in California have banned glyphosate (Roundup).
 To see a comprehensive list of many cities, states and countries restricting and banning Roundup, view our Where is Glyphosate Banned page.

 What Are the Monsanto Papers?

 The Monsanto Papers are a collection of internal Monsanto documents unearthed during the discovery phase of the federal Monsanto Roundup litigation.
 The documents consist of internal Monsanto emails, text messages, reports, reviews, studies, and other memoranda.